The Ten Best Bike Rides In and Around Melbourne

 FOR A SALTY SEA BREEZE: THE BAYSIDE TRAIL

 Give your helmet hair a touch of the beach windswept look on this leisurely 18-kilometre trail along the coastline of Port Phillip Bay.
-Start at the Westgate Bridge and pedal past Albert Park and Port Melbourne before arriving at the huge mouth of Luna Park in St Kilda.
+Start your cycle along The Bayside Trail at the Westgate Bridge and pedal past Albert Park and Port Melbourne before arriving at the huge mouth of Luna Park in St Kilda.
 Your destination is the lovely bayside town of Brighton.
 Don't let the length scare you — it's mostly flat and should only take about two hours.
 Once you arrive in Brighton, sink your feet into the soft sand and treat yourself to fish and chips.
 If there's more fuel in those legs, keep riding another 27 kilometres along the coast to reach Carrum.

 FOR POSTCARD-PERFECT VIEWS: LILYDALE TO WARBURTON RAIL TRAIL

 Most likely the inspiration behind 'Ain't No Mountain High Enough', this 40-kilometre path will have you testing the gears on your bike (and the muscles in your calves) as you climb and fly from mountain to valley to river.
-Following the historical railway line that begins at the old Lilydale Rail Station, the trail passes through the vineyards of the Yarra Valley, over quaint restored bridges and through lush farmland and forests.
+Following the historical railway line that begins at the old Lilydale Rail Station, the Lilydale to Warburton Rail Trail passes through the vineyards of the Yarra Valley, over quaint restored bridges and through lush farmland and forests.
 Apart from the stunning mountain views, you'll likely catch plenty of horse riders and walkers on the way too.
 Finish off at the quaint town of Warburton, where you'll quietly collapse — rightfully so.

 FOR REGIONAL COAST TRANQUILITY: BASS COAST RAIL TRAIL

-Get out of the city and into the saddle with this track on the Gippsland coast, which has recently been extended to cover 21 kilometres.
+Get out of the city and into the saddle with this track on the Gippsland coast, which has been extended to cover 21 kilometres.
 Offering broad views of the coastline and rolling hills of the regional area, the Bass Coast Rail Trail will take you through old coal mining country.
 The trail starts at the old Wonthaggi railway station and winds through to the Woolamai Racecourse.
-It's rough and patchy in parts, but the adventurous soul will find joy crossing the old Kilcunda Trestle Bridge, which is surrounded by the crashing surf — not to mention the stunning views of the Bass Strait.
+It's rough and patchy in parts, but the adventurous soul will find joy crossing the old Kilcunda Trestle Bridge, which is surrounded by the crashing surf — not to mention the stunning views of Bass Strait.

 FOR MID-RIDE PICNICS: MERRI CREEK TRAIL

-This 21-kilometre trail meanders through the best of northern suburbia — starting at the inner city waterfall oasis at Dights Falls and continuing past hidden horse paddocks and up to Coburg.
+This 21-kilometre Merri Creek Trail meanders through the best of northern suburbia — starting at the inner city waterfall oasis at Dights Falls and continuing past hidden horse paddocks and up to Coburg.
 It's an easy breezy ride of wide open spaces, perfect for throwing down a rug for a picnic luncheon or for a spot of frisbee along the way.
 Highlights include Coburg Lake Reserve (which offers the most impressive playground you will ever lay eyes on), the Brunswick Velodrome and the CERES Community Environment Park.
 If 21 kilometres isn't enough for you, you can continue the trail where it joins the Western Ring Road Trail to the north or the aforementioned Capital City Trail to the south.

 FOR A RIVERSIDE RIDE: MAIN YARRA TRAIL

-A local favourite among cyclists for its sparkling river views of the Yarra (yes, even the Yarra can sparkle), this trail starts in Southbank and stretches out to Melbourne's eastern fringe for 33 kilometres — and you can ride it in either direction.
+A local favourite among cyclists for its sparkling river views of the Yarra (yes, even the Yarra can sparkle), the Main Yarra Trail starts in Southbank and stretches out to Melbourne's eastern fringe for 33 kilometres — and you can ride it in either direction.
 Pleasant on the old legs, the compact dirt path is fairly flat for a blissful ride past ancient gums and billabongs.
 You might even get to hear the sweet native calls of the competitive rower.
 Finish off with a picnic at Westerfolds Park in Templestowe.
 Be sure to give your legs a good rest before you make the long (yet leisurely) return trip.

 FOR BEAUTY AND GLORY: THE 1 IN 20 CLIMB

 Serious lycra-clad road cyclists need look no further than testing out their Tour de France skills on this steep climb (animal blood transfusions not required).
-Named after the average gradient of this lush and green route in the Dandenong Ranges National Park, the 6.8-kilometre ride is a beautiful one, but also terribly challenging.
+Named after the average gradient of this lush and green route in the Dandenong Ranges National Park, the 6.8-kilometre 1 in 20 Climb is a beautiful one, but also terribly challenging.
 It climbs along the Mountain Highway from The Basin into the dreamy village of Sassafras.
 On the way, you'll cycle through the fern gullies and grassy forests of Mount Dandenong's western side.
 This trek is genuinely for serious cyclists only, so do not attempt it if you're a newbie.